-The Our Schools dashboard offers insight into proficiency and growth based on the Star assessments students have taken, the Accelerated Reader quizzes they have taken, their myON reading, and the Freckle practice they have done at each school.
+The Our Schools dashboard offers insight into proficiency and growth based on the Star and Star CBM assessments students have taken, the Accelerated Reader quizzes they have taken, their myON reading, and the Freckle and Lalilo practice they have done at each school.

-For Star Reading, Star Math, and Star Early Literacy, the Our Schools dashboard displays proficiency rates.
-For the district, these are based on Star assessments taken in the most recent district screening window with completed assessments; for each school, rates are based on the most recent district screening window for which the school has Star assessment data.
+For Star Reading, Star Math, and Star Early Literacy, the Our Schools dashboard displays students assessed and proficiency rates.
+For the district, these are based on Star assessments taken in the most recent district screening window with completed assessments; for each school, data is based on the most recent district screening window for which the school has Star assessment data.
 Proficiency rates include the percentage of proficient students for district benchmarks (English and Spanish) and the percentage for state benchmarks (English only).

 The Our Schools Dashboard also shows the percent of students who made typical or high growth (Student Growth Percentiles of 35 or higher).

 For more about proficiency rates and Student Growth Percentiles in Renaissance Analytics, see Star Scores in Renaissance Analytics.

 For Accelerated Reader, the Our Schools dashboard shows the number of active students and the overall quiz proficiency (percent correct) for the past 28 days.
 It also includes the number of quizzes passed in the current school year.
 For more information, see Accelerated Reader Data in Renaissance Analytics.

 For myON, the Our Schools dashboard shows the number of active students, the average minutes read for the past 28 days, and the number of words read in the current school year.
 For more information about these metrics, see myON Data in Renaissance Analytics.